frodes13/freefly-object-tracker/README.md

-# Tracking Object in Video with Movi Cinema Robot
+# Tracking Object in Live Capture with Movi Cinema Robot
 ### FF Object Tracker

 Apply Vision algorithms to track an object from live capture and have Movi keep it centered in frame using its gimbal.